grant-olson/grant-olson.github.io/_drafts/magloop.md

 adapter installed on the first try.
 I used a female BNC adaptor but feel free to use whatever adapter you want.

-There are many confusing designs available for the driven element.
+There are many confusing designs available[^driven_element] for the driven element.
 In the end I chose the least confusing one.
 This involved soldering the **center conductor** of the coax to the **shield** where the loop will be the appropriate size.